The Application deadline for the graduate program is December 1 of each year.

 - What are my chances of being admitted?

 Admission to our graduate program is based on merit and is extremely competitive.
 For the last three years, our department has received roughly 120 applications each year, and we offer admission to no more than 15-20 applicants.
-Admittees’ average undergraduate GPA is 3.7; their average GRE Verbal scores were in the 84th percentile, and their average GRE Written scores were in the 81st percentile.
+Admittees’ average undergraduate GPA is 3.7.
 At this time, we only offer admission to students whom we plan to nominate for a University Fellowship or Graduate Enrichment Fellowship (except for those funded by the military), which have undergraduate GPA minimums of 3.6 and 3.2 respectively.